 He wants her.
 He wants to feel her, needs to take her.
-It is not the Pon Farr, but he burns for her nonetheless.
+It isn't the Pon Farr, but he burns for her nonetheless.

 "My wife," he says.
-Then he pushes her up against the wall, takes her in a passionate frenzy that is driven only by the lust he feels for her.
+Then he pushes her up against the wall, takes her in a passionate frenzy that's driven only by the lust he feels for her.

 By the love he feels for her.

 She can feel it through the bond, feels it even more when he melds with her.
 She begins to cry as he kisses her again.
 His hands roam everywhere, and he keeps saying her name in a way she's never heard.

 When he comes, he buries his face in her neck.
 He pulls her to him, and she hears him whisper, "Christine.
 My love."

 All these years, she thinks.
 All these years.
 And finally.

 "Come back to the house," he says, and she follows him willingly.